The Unholy (1988 film): Critical reception

 Walter Goodman of The New York Times wrote of the film: "Camilo Vila's direction is on the labored side - ponderous movement accompanied by dirgelike music.
 The photography is as murky as the story, filling the screen with shadows that are periodically blasted by an unilluminating light.
 There's enough dry ice and tomato sauce laid on to supply a fast-food joint for a couple of years.
 The theaters may have to be exorcised, or at least aired out".
 The Washington Post's Richard Harrington wrote in his review of the film: "It's getting so that horror films can be judged by their exit lines.
 In the case of The Unholy, that line is "take me out of here".
 By the time it rolls around, most viewers are likely to wish it had cropped up at the beginning of this tedious film that dares to go where everyone has gone before (most recently John Carpenter in Prince of Darkness).

+The Unholy holds a 25% rating on Rotten Tomatoes based on eight reviews.

 Home media

 The film was released on DVD by Lionsgate in the United Kingdom in 2007.
 In 2012, Lionsgate has released the film on DVD in North America as part of an 8-horror film set featuring titles from Vestron's catalogue, such as Waxwork (1988), Chopping Mall (1986), Slaughter High (1986), and others.

-It was released for the first time on Blu-ray on June 27, 2017 as part of Lionsgate's Vestron Video Collector's Series line; the Blu-ray features three featurettes including cast and crew interviews, the film's original ending, an audio commentary with director Vila, as well as the original theatrical trailer and other promotional material.
+It was released for the first time on Blu-ray on June 27, 2017, as part of Lionsgate's Vestron Video Collector's Series line; the Blu-ray features three featurettes including cast and crew interviews, the film's original ending, an audio commentary with director Vila, as well as the original theatrical trailer and other promotional material.